 When responding to a formal email, the phrase “Ačiū, kad susisiekėte” (Thank you for getting in touch) can also be used.
 When the email is a response to a previous phone call, it is polite to write “Dėkoju už skambutį” (Thank you for your call) or “Dėkoju už pokalbį” (Thank you for the conversation).

-In order to inform the recipient of certain details, one may say:
+To inform the recipient of certain details, one may say:

 When making plans via email, the following sentences may be used: